CalvinGreen94/Info_Docs/greenBottomV.01.md

 New AI Listing Generator module using Vite + TypeScript + OpenAI to dynamically generate warm, engaging home descriptions for builders’ listings.
 This allows McQ and Wetherington staff to auto-create marketing copy from basic specs like beds, baths, and square footage.

 Vision and Purpose:
 GreenBottom is designed not just to analyze investments, but to align them with lifestyle goals—specifically, building a self-sustaining, Earthship-style home on 20 acres of land.
 It bridges the gap between traditional financial tools and the personal aspirations of environmentally conscious individuals.
-The tool’s tone and design make it accessible, human, and a little irreverent—bringing much-needed personality into the world of investment analysis.
+The tool’s tone and design make it accessible, human, and a little irreverent, bringing much-needed personality into the world of investment analysis.

 Next Steps: